Paras-245/notes/dsa with cpp/25_Pointers.md

-when we create a variable , we give it a name,but in the memory it is not identified by the name,it has a specific address
+when we create a variable , we give it a name,but in the memory it is not identified by the name,it has a specific address,which is mapped by the